tbarker/5X-Crypto-Security-Guide/README.md

 Have two trustworthy independent friends.
 They will each hold one of your steel backup plates.

-They should know the circumstances under which they should hand them over, eg. to you in person, not distressed nor intoxicated, or to your heirs if you are dead, or your trustee if you are incapable.
+They should know the circumstances under which they should hand them over, eg. to you in person, not distressed nor intoxicated, or to your heirs if you are dead, or your attorney if you are incapable.
 They do not need to be technical at all.

 They should **not know** your **Static** passphrase nor who the other one is.
 Choose people from different spheres of your life, perhaps even living in different countries.
-They should not be your lawyer or the person who has a Power of Attorney.
+They should not be your lawyer or the person who has your Power of Attorney.

 ### Letter of Wishes/Instruction

 These letters are private documents held by a legal professional that are given to whoever executes your will, or takes charge of your affairs if you are incapacitated.
 (Note that Wills and Power of Attorney are usually public documents, and so a poor place to pass along secrets.)

-Include the following in your Letter of Wishes
+Include the following in your Letter of Wishes :-
-* Static passphrase
+* **Static** passphrase
 * Identity of your two **Guardians**
 * The location and process for opening your **Safety Deposit Box**.
 Remember they are not you, and the **Safety Deposit Box** service will not know what to do with them unless you tell them.